- Books, Literature, and Writing

 For 2nd – 5th grade

-The illustrations, dialogue, and text highlight the drama of the night the Titanic sank.
+The illustrations, dialogue, and text in highlight the drama of the night the Titanic sank.
 Though the text is sparse, it manages to convey a fair amount of information about what happened that night.
+Sinking of the Titanic

 The end matter includes more facts about the Titanic, a glossary, Internet sites, and bibliographies.
 At 32 pages, this brief introduction to the Titanic disaster will appeal to fans of graphic novels.

 The museum show Titanic: The Artifact Exhibit includes a replica of the Titanic's Grand Staircase.
 (Photo credit: Wikimedia Commons)

 - Titanic: The Artifact Exhibition